yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

    - `rw`: Read/Write, uncredentialed users are permitted *read and write* operations for objects within the storage instance.
    - `wo`: Write, uncredentialed users are permitted *write* operations for objects within the storage instance.
 1. `bucketClassName`: Name of the associated BucketClass.
-1. `permittedNamespaces`: An array of namespaces, identified by a name and uuid, from which  BucketRequests are allowed to bind to the Bucket.
+1. `permittedNamespaces`: An array of namespaces, identified by a name and uid, from which  BucketRequests are allowed to bind to the Bucket.
 Provided to allow admins a layer of cluster-layer access control.
 Does **not** reflect or alter the backing storage instances' ACLs or IAM policies.
    - In Greenfield, the originating BuckerRequest’s namespace must be specified at time of Bucket generation.
    - In Brownfield, this list is defined by the admin.
 1. `protocol`: The protocol the application will use to access the storage instance.
-   - `type`: Specifies the protocol targeted by this Bucket instance.
+   - `protocolSignature`: Specifies the protocol targeted by this Bucket instance.
 One of:
      - `azureBlob`: data required to target a provisioned azure container and/or storage account.
      - `s3`: data required to target a provisioned S3 bucket and/or user.
      - `gcs`: data required to target a provisioned GCS bucket and/or service account.